-CSIC Annual Reports
+Digital Annual Reports (2003-2021)

-In the early years of the CSIC standards for the drafting of the annual report gave the centres considerable liberty in terms of the form and length of their submissions, which led to their being considerable heterogeneity among the data supplied, and although this enriched the account of the activities undertaken, it meant that the amount of information given varied greatly from one centre to the next.
+In the early years of the CSIC standards for the drafting of the Annual Report gave the centres considerable liberty in terms of the form and length of their submissions, which led to their being considerable heterogeneity among the data supplied, and although this enriched the account of the activities undertaken, it meant that the amount of information given varied greatly from one centre to the next.